PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 ```
 and on the bottom line there will appear the prompt: "> ".
 Now the sketch is waiting for your input:
 In case of a text: type the text.
-End it with a space character and confirm your entry by hitting the <Enter> key.
+End it with a space character and confirm your entry by hitting the \<Enter\> key.
 In case of a command: first press the "ctrl" button (down-left) followed by a letter, one of the letters shown in
 the list of COMMANDS above ({c, i, d, r, s, g, e}).
 After pressing these two keys the sketch of the Cardputer
 will interprete and handle the command given.
 If it is a command for the M5Echo the M5Cardputer will immediately
 send a Command type of message, containing the command you entered, to the M5Echo.
-My experienc is that this goes
+My experience is that this goes
 very rapidly.
 On the oscillographs one can see that an I2C command type of message only contains 6 bytes.
 Sending this command message packet takes only 1,1 millisecond!